secretstartups/handbook/content/handbook/marketing/readmes/salina-tran.md

 ## 💪 Strengths

 I covered a number of challenges with Dyslexia, however there are tons of positives associated with this.
 I am…
 - 🖼️ **A big picture and visual analytical problem solver** - I can effortlessly pick out trends and patterns from a pool of data/information for quick troubleshooting.
-I also use 3-dimensional thinking to seek the whole picture to bring new ideas for effective decision-making.
+I also use 3-dimensional thinking to seek the whole picture to bring new ideas.
 - 🧠 **Self-aware** - I have a strong understanding of my strengths and weaknesses as I have spent hours studying how and what makes my brain tick.
 I can easily find solutions to compensate for my weaknesses or know when it's time to ask for help.
 - 🎯 **Goal oriented** - I am motivated by an end goal, and determined to achieve the goal that is set before me.
 - 😁 **Emotionally intelligent** - I am able to stay calm in stressful and difficult situations as I am used to things not going my way, and I can compose and regulate my emotions.
 Additionally, I am mindful of what I do/say and how it can affect others.